ucsb-cs111/w20/_info/05_topics.md

 * Floating-point arithmetic.
 * Standard form of ordinary differential equations (ODEs).
 * Forward and backward Euler and BS23 algorithms for ODEs.
-* Basic elliptic partial differential equations (PDEs): Poisson / Laplacian / heat equation.
-* Finite difference methods for PDEs: the 2D heat equation.
+* Finite difference methods for PDEs: the heat equation.